-Learn how to look up color hex values and update your Tableau preferences file to make the colors a permanent option on the Color Marks Card.
+Learn how to look up color hex values and update your Tableau preferences file to make the colors a permanent option on the Color property of the Marks card.
 You’ll see the code required to customize three different types of color palettes.

 Code needed to add a custom color palette in your preferences.tps file: